Annual ‘Love Your Community’ attracts hundreds to Evergreen Park

 “Sharing our resources and letting people know that we’re here to help,” said John Agnew, Substance Abuse Center of Kansas.

-The 4th annual event featured food, games, and leaders from dozens of organizations in the county.
-The groups have a focus on family, health, and crisis intervention.
+The fourth annual event featured food, games and leaders from dozens of organizations in the county.
+The groups have a focus on family, health and crisis intervention.

 “There are a lot of resources here that people are not aware of, and so this gives the opportunity for organizations to showcase what they have going on in our community,” said Benita Chaplin, The T.O.U.C.H Closet Inc.